 - January to June 2012 there were 62.1m views of corporate YouTube videos.

 This confirms that there is a sizeable following of large companies on social media, and it is growing by the day according to The Group.
 As a rule of thumb, people don’t go on social media to look for jobs but they are happy to consider them when prompted.
-LinkedIn say that 20% of their users are actively looking for jobs at any given time, meaning 80% are passive candidates.
+LinkedIn says that 20% of their users are actively looking for jobs at any given time, meaning 80% are passive candidates.

 Let me elaborate on the two main areas you have highlighted; sourcing and branding and take a closer look at each social network.

 Most recruitment professionals use LinkedIn nowadays, at least as a people directory as it has 10 million users in the UK (and 2 out of 3 professionals have a profile).
 It is a social network focussing on professionals and can be a goldmine if you know how to use it properly.
 There are several ways to source active and passive candidates on LinkedIn, both inside LinkedIn and using 3rd party tools.
-If your team aren’t using the big L as a primary recruitment tool you are missing out.
+If your team isn’t using the big L as a primary recruitment tool you are missing out.

 As for branding on LinkedIn, there are endless opportunities.
 You can of course do updates on individual profiles, you can also run relevant polls and ask/answer questions (in the Answers section).
 You can get active in industry groups, or better yet you can run your own group and get peers to exchange useful information in your forum.
-You can also use your company page to do targeted updates to followers based on location, language, seniority and more.
+You can also use your company page to do targeted updates to followers based on location, language, seniority, and more.

 Twitter is another social network that can be used effectively for sourcing, it’s relatively easy to use tools to locate the right conversations happening.
 Once you find users talking about your niche, you know these people are either good for your positions or they can refer others.
 You can also search through every users’ bio on Twitter, as it’s really short it tends to cover the most important keywords that you need for sourcing.